tomragus/CMI-Behavior-Detection-1D-CNN/README.md

 Submission notebook on Kaggle: [click here](https://www.kaggle.com/code/tomragus/cmi-behavior-detection-model-1d-cnn-submission)

+### Read more about the great work that is being done at the Child Mind Institute at [https://childmind.org/](https://childmind.org/)

 **✎  Overview:**

 Have you ever wondered what makes someone tick?
 How about, what *is* a tick?
 This interesting problem from the Child Mind Institute asks us to investigate Body-Focused Repetitive Behaviors (BFRBs) such as nail-biting, hair-pulling and skin-picking, in an effort to better understand how they relate to Obsessive Compulsive Disorder (OCD).